 Backups are available for all Droplets across all regions.

-DigitalOcean uses a snapshot-based backup system that will create a point-in-time image based on the current state of a Droplet.
+DigitalOcean uses a snapshot-based backup system that creates a point-in-time image based on the current state of a Droplet.
 This process happens automatically within a pre-determined scheduling window, and is completed in the background while the Droplet is running.
 This provides system-level backups of your server without powering down.

 The following process occurs on your Droplet when a backup occurs:

 A crash-consistent backup allows the system to capture all of the data on disk exactly as it was at a single point in time.
-This means that the data will be backed up in a consistent state.
+This means that the data is backed up in a consistent state.

-Once you’ve enabled backups, they will be scheduled to occur weekly during a specific time window which is automatically assigned by DigitalOcean.
+Once you’ve enabled backups, they are scheduled to occur weekly during a specific time window which is automatically assigned by DigitalOcean.
 To view the time window when your backups will start, navigate to your Droplet in the DigitalOcean Control Panel, and click the Backups link.

-In the Backups block, there will be a line like this:
+In the Backups block, there is a line like this:

 Backups are currently enabled.
 They are scheduled to start weekly Sunday 3 PM to Monday 2 PM.